The Book Whisperer

 by Donalyn Miller

-This book is an absolute MUST READ for every reading teacher and librarian.
-Donalyn Miller promotes free choice of reading materials, a diverse classroom library, and the 40 BOOK CHALLENGE!
-I love her ideas to build excitement around books, and the way she describes readers as "developing, dormant, or underground" instead of "reluctant."
+This book is a MUST for every reading teacher and librarian.
+Donalyn Miller promotes free choice of reading materials, a diverse classroom library, and the 40 book challenge.
+I love her ideas to build excitement around books, and the way she describes different types of readers.
 Her ideas are so effective to help develop a positive culture of reading.

 by Kelly Gallagher

-I heard Kelly Gallagher speak early on in my teaching career, and I have taken many of his words to heart.
-In this book, he talks about how we kill students' love of reading by excessive testing, reading journals, and books logs.
+Kelly Gallagher talks about how we kill students' love of reading through excessive testing, reading journals, and books logs.
 Teachers are often under the belief that if something isn't graded, it doesn't have value, but Gallagher promotes recreational reading, and provides great resources to help shift mindset in our schools.

 by Pernille Ripp

-Pernille Ripp is a veteran middle school language arts teacher (and someone you should definitely be following on Twitter, by the way.)
-In this book, she talks about how to use your own identity as a reader to inspire students, how to physically organize your classroom to make it the most positive reading environment possible, and how to guide students to choose reading materials to match their interests.
+Pernille Ripp talks about how to use your own identity as a reader to inspire students, how to physically organize your classroom to make it the most positive reading environment possible, and how to guide students to choose reading materials to match their interests.

 The Creativity Project